webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

 ## Quality Assurance

+- **Quality Assurance**
+  - ensuring that project deliverables meet defined standards and requirements.
+  - QA plan is created during planning phase and refined throughout the project.
+  - QA is a **proactive, preventative** approach, focusing on identifying and preventing potential defects **throughout the project lifecycle** not just testing after development.
+  - Quality Control is always monitoring and it's meant to be a "course correction" to the project if things are veering off task.
+  - QA activities are **independent of project teams** and often performed by a dedicated QA team or external auditors.
 - **Quality Assurance: Verification, Validation, Lessons Learned, Inspection, Audit**
   - QA: Policies, procedures, and tools designed to ensure defect-free development and delivery.
   - Verification: confirms product meets specifications.
+Internal quality.
+Does project satisfy scope?
   - Validation: product meets customer satisfaction.
+Desirability.
+Does product do what customer wants?
   - Lessons Learned: reflect how change can improve product quality.
   - Inspection: examine finished product.
   - Audit: review processes for quality assurance issues.
-  - **QA Plan Contents**:
+- **QA Plan Contents and Questions**:
   - Quality Standards: document any industry or regulatory standards that apply to the project, such as health codes.
   - Quality Objectives: create a list of measurable quality targets.
 The project will have multiple quality metrics, such as on-time delivery and the number of defects.
   - Roles and Responsibilities: identify the people responsible for managing the program, adhering to standards, and evaluating products against the standards.
   - Deliverables and Approach: identify all deliverables and processes subject to QA activities.
 Then, list the necessary QC activities, standards, and when they will occur for each deliverable or process.
   - **QA Plan Questions**:
     - how to prevent risk from escaping?
     - how verify meet expectations?
     - how prevent defects?
     - how to recognize and improve process?
     - how to handle defects from customer?
+- **QA: Creating a Test Plan**
+  - document that describes how a project will verify that the project’s outputs meet the expected quality.
+- **QA: Testing, Automated, Unit, Regression, Smoke, UAT, Performance, Stress, Integration**
+  - **Testing**: Verifying that a system, component, or function meets its intended requirements and performs as expected.
+  - **Unit Testing**: Testing individual units(smallest piece of functionality) of code (e.g., functions, modules) in isolation to ensure they work properly before integration into the larger system.
+  - **Regression Testing**: Re-testing previously tested functionality after changes or updates to ensure they haven't introduced new bugs or regressions.
+  - **Smoke Testing**: Basic testing to verify that the core functionalities of a system are working before more in-depth testing begins.
+  - **User Acceptance Testing (UAT)**: Final testing conducted by end users or stakeholders to ensure the system meets their needs and expectations before being deployed or released.
+  - **Performance Testing**: Evaluating the system's ability to handle expected load and stress, ensuring it meets performance requirements under various conditions.
+  - **Stress Testing**: Testing a system beyond its expected load or capacity to identify its breaking point and ensure it can handle peak demand or unexpected situations.
+  - **Integration Testing**: Testing the functionality and compatibility of different modules or components after they have been integrated into a system.

 ## Resources